w3c/webextensions/proposals/tab-focus-api.md

 ### Ancillary UI surfaces

-THere are other notable UI surfaces that are extensions are not currently able to focus such as the user agent’s address bar or bookmarks bar.
+There are other notable UI surfaces that are extensions are not currently able to focus such as the user agent’s address bar or bookmarks bar.
 If so desired, `FocusArea` could be expanded to support these surfaces.

 ### New UI surfaces